input-output-hk/mithril/mithril-client/README.md

 * `mithril-client` defines all the tooling necessary to manipulate Mithril certified types available from a Mithril aggregator.

 * The different types of available data certified by Mithril are:
-    * Snapshot: list, get and download tarball.
+    * Snapshot: list, get, download tarball and add statistics.
     * Mithril stake distribution: list and get.
     * Certificate: list, get, and chain validation.